teojunda/tp/docs/UserGuide.md

 **Tip:**
 Use negative marking to quickly take attendance for a class.
-Since all students are initially assumed to be present, you can quickly the attendance of an entire class by only marking the absentees as absent.
+Since all students are initially assumed to be present, you can quickly mark the attendance of an entire class by only marking the absentees as absent.

 </box>